 In my work with the Hawaii County Council, I discovered this is not only to be true, but to be painfully, heart-wrenchingly, cramp-in-your calf--all-day-long kind of true.
 But the thing is, some of our elected leaders have no idea.
 Even if the ones who do have no idea how to fix it.

-So-drum roll- this is exactly why I'm running for re-election to the Hawaii County Council, District 9 - and why I hope you'll join me as part of #TeamTim and write an endorsement of why you support me.
+So-drum roll- this is exactly why I'm running for election to the Hawaii State Senate, District 4 - and why I hope you'll join me as part of #TeamTim and write an endorsement of why you support me.

 Together, we'll rock this vote, and Hawaii: